-This week in “If it ain’t broke, connect it to the Internet and call it ‘Smart:'” peeing on a stick!
-Last week at CES, First Response announced plans to introduce the first bluetooth pregnancy test this spring.
+This week in “If it ain’t broke, connect it to the Internet of Things and call it ‘Smart:'” peeing on a stick!
+Last week at the Consumer Electronics Show, First Response announced plans to introduce the first Bluetooth pregnancy test this spring.
 Finally, your wife can ask Siri if she’s pregnant without getting back, “I hardly know you.”
-Siri, you minx you.
+Siri, you minx, you.

 The First Response Pregnancy Pro Digital Test & App doesn’t change the process, just connects it to your phone.
 Unwrapping the stick activates it, and pressing a button pairs it with the app, which confirms that the test is working properly and provides directions.